-The FRC has been established by the trustees to specifically monitor finance and staffing matters within the Academy.
+In addition, the trustees have established the FRC to specifically monitor finance and staffing matters within the Academy.

 The FRC has formally met five times during the year.
-All meetings were held virtually and attendance at meetings in the year was as follows:
+All meetings were held at the Academy and attendance at meetings in the year was as follows:

 Committee members Number of meetings attended Out of a possible

 Dr R D B Whitcutt (Chair) 5 5

-A E Entwistle (Trustee and Vice-Chair) 4 5
+A E Entwistle (Trustee and Vice-Chair) 5 5

 D G Mitchell (Principal & Accounting Officer) 5 5

-T Bothwell 1 5

-R Branagan 2 5

-K Chamberlain 2 5
+K Chamberlain 4 5

 S Harris (Trustee & Observer) 4 5

-None of the members of the EB received any remuneration in respect of their duties as members of the EB during the year.
-No reimbursement of expenses was made to any member during the year ($2021 - \pounds$ nil) in respect of these duties.
-The Trust received invoices in the year of \pounds 6,937 (2021: \pounds 9,667) from unrestricted funds for services undertaken on behalf of the trustees by Dr R D B Whitcutt, in relation to consultancy and administration services outside of his Executive Board Chairmanship including advice related to the Foundation Pension Plan.
-The amount provided for within creditors at 31 August 2022 is £14,300 (2021: \pounds 6,500).
+None of the members of the EB received any remuneration in respect of their duties as members of either the EB or FRC during the year.
+No reimbursement of expenses was made to any member during the year (2023 - £nil) in respect of these duties.
+Dr R D B Whitcutt received no payment (2023: £14,092) from unrestricted funds in the year for services undertaken on behalf of the trustees in relation to consultancy and administration services outside of his EB Chairmanship including advice related to the Foundation Pension Plan.
+The amount provided for within creditors for services not yet invoiced for the year to 31 August 2024 is £11,090 (2023: £5,000).